 Finding the right way to clear up the confusions surrounding proper charging and coding for our physical therapists is one of the leading frustrations of private practice owners.
 It starts with instructors at physical therapy schools across America, who misrepresent proper ways to charge and code without drama and fear.
 With good education, you can build a team approach for successful abundance of care being delivered every session.

 - The mindset and comfort level of your therapists should be a first concern.
-They need to have confidence that the advice you are giving them is not about the money but rather all about the exchange.

 - Understand the ideal environment needed to work optimally in a 2 patient/hour schedule.